 - Splitting the global surgery fee between two physicians, or

-These adjustments change the fee schedule amount and the corresponding limiting charge for the services involved.
+These adjustments change the non-participating fee schedule amount and the corresponding limiting charge for the services involved.
 Therefore, for the application of limiting charge calculations, it is incorrect to interpret the term "fee schedule amount" to mean a fixed amount.

 To calculate the limiting charge, locate the dollar amount shown in the Allowed Amount column on the SPR/ERA and multiply it by 115%.
 The result is the correct limiting charge for that detail.
 Subtract the limiting charge amount from your billed amount of the service to determine the overcharge to be refunded to the patient.
-For a single line claim, this amount will match the amount show on the line identified by ANSI message CO45 "Charges exceed your contracted/legislated fee arrangement."
+For a single line claim, this amount will match the amount show on the line identified by American National Standards Institute (ANSI) message CO45 "Charges exceed your contracted/legislated fee arrangement."
 For a multiple line claim, the CO45 message appears only once with a total of overcharges.
 Any line item with a zero Allowed amount identified with CO45, is also a limiting charge excess and must be refunded to the patient.